Miuieki/Landing-Page/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

+## Discriptions

+This is a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.
+While navigating through the page, the section that is active in the viewport/closest to the top is distinguished from the other sections by a different style.
+Clicking on a navigation item will scroll to the appropriate section of the page.
+While scrolling the page and when a section is in the viewport, the corresponding section of top navigation item will be highlighted.